 From Baker Beach, you get an impressive view of the western (ocean) side of the bridge, and the Marin Headlands on the other side.

-Baker Beach has a free parking lot, and road parking leading in.
-The lot fills up on sunny weekends, so try to get there before noon.
+Baker Beach has 2 free parking lots, and road parking leading in and out.
+The lots fill up on sunny weekends, so try to get there before noon.

 Also, the #29 Muni Bus will take you there (drops you off at Lincoln Blvd. and it's a 5 min walk from there) .
 You can take the #38 Geary Bus from Union Square, and change to the #29 at 25th Avenue.
 See Muni Route Map.